SrPhilippe/SHELF/3D-printer.md

 [file_manager]
 enable_object_processing: True
 ```

 ---

 ### Backup EMMC files

 You can backup using an EMMC adapter connected to your computer and [Win32 Disk Imager](https://win32diskimager.org/).

+1. > It won't launch if Google drive is opened

-> This program can have starting issues when the computer has a mounted drive on the system like Google Drive.
+> This software has a launching issue when the computer has a mounted drive on the system like Google Drive.
 So in order to fix you can simply close GDrive application.